Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

 Picking a Sweet Pomegranate… Beware of Creepy Bugs!

-I always pick fruit at the market that have markings on the skin because I know the bugs like sweet things too.
+I always pick fruit at the market that has markings on the skin because I know the bugs like sweet things too.
 Because of our hot summer, my pomegranates were already bursting on the tree.
 This made the seeds easy to get out.
 However, it invites creepy large bugs.
 Yuck!

 The bugs looked slow-moving so I carefully ventured into the tree to pick a pomegranate.
 What just flew above my head?
 Was it one of these bugs?
 Yikes, they fly!
 The Leaffooted Plant Bug was well camouflaged within the tree!

 I ran to my house to get my cell phone so I could take a picture of these little critters.
 Can you see the creepy crawlers?
 It won’t be easy to see the bugs but that’s what makes it fun!
 Are you game?